NovaesJVO/J-EDA/README.md

 **2.2 Running experience**

 J-EDA binary file is run.sh.
-Grant it permission by using the command chmod + x run.sh and execute with command sudo ./run.sh.
+Grant it permission by using the command chmod + x run.sh and execute with command ./run.sh.

 List of packages required by J-EDA:
   * libjasper1